-NOST 101 is an "asynchronous" (that is, at no set meeting times) online course in which you work through the material as a group with the other students.
+NOST 101 is an asynchronous online course (that is, at no set meeting times) in which you work through the material as a group with the other students.
 A new topic (module) begins each Monday.
-Attendance is recorded by the course site, as is your use of the resources.
+Attendance is recorded by the course site, as is your use of the resources and engagement with other students.

 While there are no set meeting times, your engaged participation in the forums and in the life of the course is necessary for us all to have fun with and benefit from the course.

-Experience shows that several regular short visits each week (3-4 times) is more effective for learning and keeping up with the course work than one long visit weekly.
+Experience shows that several regular short visits spread over each week (3-4 times)

+is much more effective for learning and keeping up with the course than one long visit less frequently.

-On-line participation (15%, outcomes A, B, C, D, E)
+On-line participation and in-course engagement (15%, outcomes A, B, C, D, E; assessed 12 April)

 To make this course a success for us all, you will need to take an active part in class discussions, and to have done the assigned readings for each module.
 Your participation is absolutely vital; it improves your own learning and helps others learn better, too.
 An informed class is an interesting class.
-Suggestions of ways to participate in module discussions may be found in the coursework document posted on the course website.
+Suggestions of ways to participate in module discussions are to be found in the coursework document posted on the course website.

-Please inform the instructor if you are or will be unable to visit the course site for five days or more (i.e., because of illness, school trip, emergency, etc.).
+Please inform the instructor if you are or will be unable to visit the course site for five consecutive days or more (i.e., because of illness, school trip, emergency, etc.).